lakshaygoyal425/301DaysOfCode/README.md

 ### Day 7: Nov 9, 2020

-**Today's Progress**: Learning about Advance Facial Recognition System
+**Today's Progress**: Learning about Advance Facial Recognition System using Python and OpenCV